 Click image above for the 2013 Annual Report released April 2014

 Congratulations to two young talented women who are the Grand Prize International winners of the 2014 Sister Cities International Young Artists Showcase, for their artwork titled “Exciting Plenair.”
-Holding the winning entry is our own Katy Drinnkwater.
-The winners, students Julia Sokolova & Irina Generalsakya are from our Russian Sister City, Nizhny Novgorod, will share the cash prize of $1,000.
-Their work will be on display at the Sister Cities International 2014 Annual Conference in San Jose, CA July 31-August 2 and then will go on a tour to several cities across the U.S. - and hopefully to Philadelphia!
+Holding the winning entry is our own Katy Drinkwater.
+The winners, students Julia Sokolova & Irina Generalsakya, are from our Russian Sister City, Nizhny Novgorod, and will share the cash prize of $1,000.
+Their work will be on display at the Sister Cities International 2014 Annual Conference in San Jose, CA from July 31 to August 2 and then will go on a tour to several cities across the U.S. - and hopefully to Philadelphia!